franciscoxavier04/pm-BIM/docs/use-cases/portfolio-management/README.md

 ![Editing a wiki page with dynamic data on project details in OpenProject](openproject_use_case_portfolio_wiki_status_report_edit_mode.png)

-For more information about the syntax and how the attributes work please look [here](../../user-guide/wysiwyg/).
+For more information about the syntax and how the attributes work, please look [here](../../user-guide/wysiwyg/).

 If you want to work with multiple Wiki-based reports, you can create a parent Wiki page as a table of contents, for example, on which all the other reports are listed.